felixarntz/wp-encrypt/readme.txt

 == Frequently Asked Questions ==

+= How do I use the plugin? =

+After plugin activation you will find a new admin page in the Settings menu where you can register, generate, renew and revoke certificates for your WordPress site.
+In a Multisite, this menu is not located in the regular admin, but in the network admin, and it will work for all sites in the network.
+On the admin page you will find a help tab on top which provides further information on how to get started.

 = Why can't I save the certificate? =

 The problem might be that WordPress is unable to write the certificate and save it on your server.
 By default WordPress needs to be able to write to the directories `../letsencrypt` and `.well-known` (both paths are relative to the site's root directory).
 If WordPress cannot write to these locations, it will show a warning on the plugin's settings page, and you will be asked to enter your filesystem credentials when necessary.
 However, note that in this case automatically renewing the certificate is not possible (you will have to do it manually then).